-Solving for a consumer problem (assuming the economics exist for profitability in terms of numbers of consumers with that problem) will always out perform economics-driven innovation.
+Solving for a consumer problem (assuming the economics exist for profitability in terms of numbers of consumers with that problem) will always outperform economics-driven innovation.
 And, innovative products must exist without the pressure to show immediate profitability.
 Look at 3D printers — it took years before the promise of these printers sparked the imagination of enough consumers to make them profitable.

-Building scenarios based on blends of econometric modelling and marketing — consumer behavior, culture, influence — makes for better forecasting than either alone.
-Scenarios should aim for probabalistic models rather than predictive models.
+Building scenarios based on blends of econometric modeling and marketing — consumer behavior, culture, influence — makes for better forecasting than either alone.
+Scenarios should aim for probabilistic models rather than predictive models.
 Sure, predictive models provide more concrete estimates, but those estimates may be WILDLY wrong — either 100% right or 100% wrong.
 Extending your trend line to future times becomes increasingly less accurate as the time horizon grows.

 Pricing is another area where using economics alone might fail your business.
 Commonly, businesses price products to recover their investment or to match competitors.
 But, are such rational pricing models effective?